 • Japan worked to develop a smaller dog

 In order to achieve AKC recognition, breeders in the States had to agree to give up their right to import dogs.
-For this reason, only dogs who were already in the country could be used to produce litters.
+For this reason, only dogs that were already in the country could be used to produce litters.
 This made the gene pool very small and therefore almost impossible for any noticeable changes in the dog’s appearance to take place.

 Japan, on the other hand, had unlimited access to develop the Akita any way that they wished…Therefore, they concentrated on certain colors and the smaller body size.